Portfolio analysis for Global development and international relations

 EU funded projects

-Within the portfolio there are 54 projects funded from the EU framework programme Horizon 2020 at the total amount of 133 million kroner in 2019.
-The EU-funded projects are mainly funded from the framework programme section Societal Challenges, but also includes projects funded from the sections Excellent Science and Industrial Leadership; within the thematic areas of Society, Food, Health, European Research Council – ERC, Marie Sklodowska Curie Action – MSCA and Leadership in Enabling and Industrial Technologies – LEIT.
+Within the portfolio 61 projects are funded from the EU framework programme Horizon 2020 at the total amount of 156 million kroner in 2020.
+The EU-funded projects are mainly funded from the framework programme pillar Societal Challenges, but also includes projects funded from the sections Excellent Science and Industrial Leadership; within the thematic areas of Society, Food, Health, European Research Council - ERC, Marie Sklodowska Curie Action - MSCA and Leadership in Enabling and Industrial Technologies - LEIT.
 There are further a few projects in the areas Environment, Energy, Advanced Materials, ICT and Security.
-Research institutes accounts for 24 EU-projects, universities for 21 projects and business for 3 projects.
-37 projects are Research and innovation action followed by 4 Starting grants and 4 Innovation action.
+Research institutes account for 27 EU-projects, universities for 24 projects and business for 6 projects.
+48 projects are Research and Innovation Action followed by 6 Coordination and Support Action, 4 Starting grants and 3 Innovation action.